fmlvn/gofml/blog/content/post/json-2.md

 At this point, if no error happens, our `in` object is loaded with input serialized data.
 All input number will be represented by `json.Number` which is in turn a `string` named type.
 This `json.Number` type has useful methods to convert number string to `int` or `float`

 It's ok if we stop here .
-But we still can do more so this function's consumer doesn't need to know about this `json.Number` and think about how to use it.
+But we still can do more so this function's consumer doesn't need to know about this `json.Number`

 We can lookup for all arbitrary map fields contain `json.Number` type and convert them to actual number type, something like this